Yukesh432/transformer-model/readme.md

 ### Pretraining and Finetuning:

 Pretraining is the process of traning any neural network architecture to learn the latent structure present in the corpus of data.
-Data can be in any form like text, audio, images, video, etc. As a result of pretraining, what we get is a model which is trained on different pre-training objective according to different modalities of Data.
+Data can be in any form like text, audio, images, video, etc. As a result of pretraining, what we get is a model which is trained on different pre-training objective according to different modalities of data.
-Pretrained Objectives vary for different pretraining task and data.

 For text Data, the pretraining objective might be:
-- Masked Language Modelling
+- Masked Language Modelling(for decoder-only transformer)
 - Next sentence Prediction
 - Causal Language Modelling
 - Permutation Language Modelling